wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

-=== Smart Reporter for e-commerce ===
+=== Smart Reporter for WooCommerce and WP eCommerce ===
-Contributors: niravmehta, malayladu, ratnakar.dubey, naresh.vachhani, tarunparswani
+Contributors: storeapps, niravmehta, malayladu, ratnakar.dubey, naresh.vachhani, Tarun.Parswani
 Donate link: http://www.storeapps.org/
 Tags: administration, woocommerce, wp e-commerce, ecommerce, management, reporting, analysis, sales, products, orders, history, customers, graphs, charts, drill down
 Requires at least: 2.0.2
-Tested up to: 3.5.1
+Tested up to: 3.5.2
-Stable tag: 2.0.1
+Stable tag: 2.1

-Business analysis for e-commerce like never before.
+Business analysis and reporting for WooCommerce and WP eCommerce like never before.

 == Description ==

-Smart Reporter shows you product wise sales trends in an easy to understand manner.
+Smart Reporter shows you key performance indicators and product wise sales trends in an easy to understand manner.
 You can see product performance, their sales trend and can take business decisions based on that.

 It also shows you key performance indicators (total sales, average sales, velocity etc) so you can quickly guage performance of your business.